gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 ## Netlify

-Netlify is the best option for deploying Gatsby sites.
+Netlify is an excellent option for deploying Gatsby sites.
 Netlify is a unified platform that automates your code to create high-performant, easily maintainable sites and web apps.
 They provide continuous deployment (Git-triggered builds), an intelligent, global CDN, full DNS (including custom domains), automated